vfaronov/httpolice/doc/concepts.rst

   Sometimes there is a good reason to violate a standard.
   Sometimes you just don’t care.
   You decide which errors to fix and which to ignore.
+  If you don’t want to see an error, you can :ref:`silence <silence>` it.

 *comment*
   Something is *possibly* wrong or sub-optimal, but HTTPolice isn’t sure.